Good Mail Sorting

 For over a decade, I was so fixated on doing the mail processing during delivery that I was blind to the much simpler approach that was staring me right in the face.
 After all, every tool that I considered using is designed this way: Mail::Audit; Email::Filter; Courier’s maildrop; common Sieve implementations; etc. So I never even made the connection that another approach was possible.
 It seemed like the obvious natural and sole way of doing it.

-Until I finally did.
+Until I finally did realise it.
 And kicked myself for days.
 To think: all the automation I could have set up years ago (cf. voicemail extractor); all the mail I could’ve not lost (not very much, all told, but all of it avoidable).
 Just the friction of trying to use the misshapen language of an ill-fitting tool, for years on end.

 Don’t pick the wrong problem to fight with.
 Life is better that way.